TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 By default, Extbase invites all child objects with the parent object (so for example, all offers of an organization).
 This behavior is called Eager-Loading.
 The annotation :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Lazy` causes Extbase to load and build the objects only when they are actually needed (lazy loading).
-This can be appropriate for big data records, e.g., many organizations, each with very many offers.
-That can lead to a significant increase in speed.
+This can lead to a significant increase in speed in scenarios with big data records, for example, many organizations, each with many offers.

 .. note::